Biophysics Informed Pathological Regularisation for Brain Tumour Segmentation: Experiment

 \section{Experiment}

-In this section, we describe in detail all experiments carried out to validate our proposed method.

-\textbf{Datasets Description.} Our evaluations were applied on the BraTS 2023 dataset~\cite{baid2021rsna}, consisting of 1251 cases within the official training partition.
+\paragraph{\textbf{Datasets.}} Our evaluations were applied on the BraTS 2023 dataset~\cite{baid2021rsna}, consisting of 1251 cases within the official training partition.
 Each case comprises mpMRI scans with four modalities: T1, T1c, T2, and FLAIR, each having dimensions of $240\times240\times155$.
-These 3D MRI sequences were standardised through official preprocessing steps such as re-orientation, co-registration, resampling, and skull-stripping.
 Three tumor subregions---enhancing tumour (ET), tumour core (TC), and whole tumour (WT)---were labelled by neuroradiologists.
-Given the absence of labels in the official validation and testing sets, the original dataset was split into training, validation, and test sets with a ratio of 7:1:2.
+Given the absence of labels in the official validation and testing sets, the 1251 cases was split into training, validation, and test sets with a ratio of 7:1:2.
 During training, the 4-channel MRI volumes centred on the tumour were cropped to $128\times128\times128$ voxel patches.
-To mitigate overfitting, augmentation techniques such as random rotations, flips, intensity shifts, contrast adjustments, Gaussian noise, and smoothing were employed.
+To mitigate overfitting, augmentation techniques were employed.
 Z-score standardisation was performed on non-zero voxels across each channel, with outlier values being clipped.
 For inference, same centred cropping on the tumour of 4-channel MRI volumes was conducted, complemented by test-time augmentation (TTA) techniques~\cite{shanmugam2021better} and overlapped sliding window inference~\cite{isensee2021nnu}.
-All experimental setup aligned with~\cite{carre2021automatic}.
+Other preprocessing setups aligned with~\cite{carre2021automatic}.